All Episodes

 He comes back.

-First, they push the French out.
+First, they pushed the French out.

-Well, in 1954, when they pushed the French out, they agreed we'll have a temporary line at the 17th parallel, temporary.
+Well, in 1954, when they pushed the French out, they agreed, we'll have a temporary line at the 17th parallel, temporary.

-And they wrote in the Geneva language.
+And they wrote in the Geneva language, this is not two countries.

-This is not two countries, this is not a border.
+This is not a border.

 Well, we weren't paying attention.